 The so-called direct registration of the company through a notary is very advantageous.
 In the case of a simple wording of a Founding Charter that does not deviate from the law, the court registration is free of charge.
 In case the social contract governs relations differently from the legal standard, the court fee for registration of the company is 2.700, -.
 The notary usually charges from several hundred crowns to about 1.500, – CZK for his work on the registration.

-The request for entry in the Commercial Register must be filed no later than 6 months from the date of the finding of the company, i.e. from the date of writing up the notarial record of incorporation; otherwise, it is assumed that the founder has abandoned their intention.
+The request for entry in the Commercial Register must be filed no later than 6 months from the date of the founding of the company, i.e. from the date of writing up the notarial record of incorporation; otherwise, it is assumed that the founder has abandoned their intention.